-Although you’ve barely had time to catch your breath, look at your injuries, or process what’s happened after a wreck, the other driver’s insurance company is probably already taking steps to minimize any potential injury claim you might file in the future.
-Because the playing field is so uneven between Texas families and the huge insurance companies they struggle against, it’s important that crash victims take immediate steps to protect their rights after a crash—even if they’re unsure if they really want to pursue an injury claim.
+Although you’ve barely had time to catch your breath, look at your injuries, or process what’s happened after an accident, the other driver’s insurance company is probably already taking steps to minimize any potential injury claim you might file in the future.
+Because the playing field is so uneven between Texas families and the huge insurance companies they struggle against, it’s important that crash victims take immediate steps to protect their rights after an accident—even if they’re unsure if they really want to pursue an injury claim.

-Take Immediate Steps to Protect Yourself After a Car Crash in Texas
+Take Immediate Steps to Protect Yourself After a Car Accident in Texas

 Luckily, it only takes a little bit of effort to make sure your rights are protected in the first few hours and days following a wreck.
 Here are a few things you can do in the immediate aftermath to avoid wrecking your rights: